sandgardenhq/getting-started/README.md

 ## Development Environment Setup

+The fastest to get started is to use the devcontainer configuration included in this project.
 This repository includes a devcontainer configuration for a consistent development environment.
 The devcontainer provides:

 - Python 3.12.5
 - Sandgarden CLI pre-installed